-That Graduate Student Committee charge is to provide leadership and guidance to NARST related to educational and professional development of graduate student members.
-These efforts include planning and facilitating annual conference programs aligned with the committee charge.
-The committee is organized into three sub-committees: (a) the Graduate Student Forum Sub-Committee, (b) the Graduate Student Research Symposium Sub-Committee, and (c) the Graduate Student Social Sub-Committee.
+The Graduate Student Committee charge is to provide leadership and guidance to NARST related to the educational and professional development of graduate student members.
+These efforts include planning and facilitating annual and ongoing programs aligned with the committee charge.
+The committee is organized into four sub-committees: (a) the Graduate Student Forum Sub-Committee, (b) the Graduate Student Research Symposium Sub-Committee, (c) the Graduate Student Student Communications and Networking Sub-Committee, and (d) the Graduate Student Scholarship and Awards Sub-Committee.

 The Graduate Student Committee membership consists of up to twelve graduate student members including a chair and co-chair: up to eleven appointed committee members and one elected graduate student board member.
 The Graduate Student Coordinator serves as chair of the committee and is a voting board member elected by the members of NARST.
-The co-chair is elected by Graduate Student Committee members from the remaining eleven members.
+The co-chairs are elected by Graduate Student Committee members from the remaining eleven members.
 The President-elect appoints members of the committee with five or six members rotating off each year from their two years of service.
 The President-elect and Executive Director serve as ex-officio members of the committee.
 The Chair makes a report to NARST at the Annual Membership meeting.